tobygz/scp_quic/README.md

 # scp_quic
-scp with quic-go , pure pure
+scp with quic-go , pure pure, you can benefit at least double the bandwidth of tcp

 server: